85th Texas Legislative Session (2017), DIR tracks

 Below are the

-bills filed for the 85th Legislative Session.
+bills that passed the 85th Legislative Session.

 For additional information on any legislation or about participating in a workgroup for a bill that includes stakeholder engagement, please contact.

 (512) 936-9851 |